tiaradwiputri/quiz-handson-c1/quiz.md

-Classification in ML 1

 # Classification 1 Quiz

 This quiz is part of Algoritma Academy assessment process.
-Congratulations on completing the Classification in Machine Learning 1 course!
+Congratulations on completing the first Classification in Machine Learning course!
 We will conduct an assessment quiz to test practical classification 1 model techniques you have learned on the course.
 The quiz is expected to be taken in the classroom, please contact our team of instructors if you missed the chance to take it in class.

 To complete this assignment, you are required to build your classification model to classify the characteristics of employees who have resigned and have not.
 Use Logistic Regression and k-Nearest Neighbor algorithms by following these steps:

-# 1 Data Exploration
+# Data Exploration

 Let us start by preparing and exploring the data first.
 In this quiz, you will be using the turnover of employee data (`turnover`).
 The data is stored as a .csv format in this repository as `turnover_balance.csv` file.
 Import your data using `read.csv` or `read_csv` and save as `turnover` object.
 Before building your classification model, you will need to perform an exploratory analysis to understand the data.
 Glimpse the structure of our `turnover` data!
 You can choose either `str()` or `glimpse()` function.